What the heck is going on, you ask? Say hello to Tersus.

 More thoughts on the changes in IE8

 UPDATE: IE8 Beta 1 is now available for download.
 I’d recommend installing Virtual PC and then grabbing the latest Internet Explorer Application Compatibility VPC Image (Virtual Hard Disk Image for testing websites on IE on Windows XP SP2).
-That way you can conduct browser testing in a more controlled environment, as opposed to eradicating your local install … Read the rest of this item
+That way you can conduct browser testing in a more controlled environment, as opposed to eradicating your … Read the rest of this item

 This item was posted by Chris Harrison.